sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/2_FTD_and_FMC_AWS_Account.md

 ---
-title: "AWS Account - Deployment of FTD and FMC"
+title: "Personal AWS Account: FTDv and FMCv - Description"
 weight: 2
 ---

 ## **Introduction**

- The AMIs used to deploy Cisco secure FTD and FMC are available in the AWS Marketplace.
+ When using you own AWS account, the AMIs used to deploy Cisco secure FTDv and FMCv are available in the AWS Marketplace.
+You subscribed to these AMIs in the [Getting Started](/20_Getting_Started/2_Subscribe_to_FMC_and_FTD_images.md) section earlier.

 ### <ins>**FMC**</ins>
 The code below is for creating one FMC in any one of the AZ which will host the 2 FTD instances.